winstondo/RoV_ThrusterControlSystem/README.md

 UI shows the raw values from the thrusters but does not match of with logicical steering behavior.

-ASCEND and DESCEND control issues: thursters will not fire at full correct values with triggers.
+~~ASCEND and DESCEND control issues: thursters will not fire at full correct values with triggers.~~ Patch 2.1.1 corrected

-Further testing with all four thrusters.
+Upon initial startup, the inital values of the triggers from the controller will not be zero but at half input.
+This causes the initial values of the dorsal thrusters to be set at 50% upon starting.
+This can corrected by quickly pulsing either trigger once the ROV has finished initializing, but it is still worth fixing through software.

 # RoV_ThrusterControlSystem